-The new draft is intended to significantly reduce the scope of reporting obligations and make the standards more practical to apply.
-At the same time, the core principle of the CSRD remains unchanged: material sustainability impacts must be identified and disclosed transparently.
+The overarching goal is to significantly reduce the scope of reporting requirements and make their application more practical.
+At the same time, the core principle of the CSRD remains unchanged: material sustainability impacts must be identified and transparently disclosed.

-Following a scrutiny period of up to four months by the European Parliament and the Council of the European Union, the final regulation is expected to become mandatory from the 2027 financial year onwards.
-Voluntary application is envisaged for the 2026 financial year.
+Following a scrutiny period of up to four months by the European Parliament and the Council of the European Union, the final regulation is scheduled to become mandatory starting from the 2027 financial year.
+Voluntary application is provided for the 2026 financial year.

 Why the European Commission is revising the ESRSMany companies have found the current ESRS requirements highly detailed and administratively burdensome.
 The Commission is responding to this with the aim of reducing the amount of required information and simplifying the structure.
 The overarching objective, however, remains the same: to support the EU’s transition towards a climate-neutral, resource-efficient and competitive economy in line with the European Green Deal.
 According to EFRAG, the revision would: